 All of us have bad habits when it comes to financial modelling.
 Some of us are self-taught and lack fundamental discipline and others have attended too many ‘Advanced Excel’ training course and are getting kicks out of showing off new fancy skills.

-There are different levels of bad habits though, and below is my list of the seven deadly sins of financial modelling.
+There are different levels of bad habits though, look and below is my list of the seven deadly sins of financial modelling.

 - You have developed a custom Excel colour-scheme with a white font on black background and removed grid lines.